Are Slugs edible? What about Snails?

 Okay, why cook them?
 People do eat slugs raw on a dare, and the Indians used live slugs to numb gums, tongues and toothache.
 These common little creatures aren’t too bad unto themselves, but some of the land crawlers especially in warmer areas have parasites, one of which they can get from rat feces.
 That parasite, normally infecting a rat’s lung, goes from your stomach to your brain, crawling there over time — yes, crawling there — and causes your brain to swell.
 That big head folks have accused you of having will come to pass and kill you.
 Thorough cooking will kill the parasites.

 Some of the freshwater mollusks (clams, snails et cetera) are in water with bacterial waste, be it beavers’ or Butt Head’s.
-Cooking throughly kills all bacteria and parasites.
+Cooking thoroughly kills all bacteria and parasites.
 It is recommended you collect said, especially slugs and land snails, while wearing gloves and or be careful, have no cuts on your hands, and wash your hands immediately and until then keep them away from your eyes, nose and mouth… the same precautions you would do if you handling raw chicken.
 The chances of you getting the disease are really low should you eat a slug raw.
 A few have been sickened that way, but the possibility is there: Avoid it.

 Now what about taste?
 Some taste good, like escargot, some taste bad regardless of preparation, some have no taste.
 But there are no truly poisonous slugs or snails.
 Once cleaned and cooked, or cooked and cleaned, it is a matter or preparation and personal taste.
 Slugs are just snails with no shells, and snails are really just specialized clams that moved from water to land.
 By the way, all of this applies only to land slugs, land snails and freshwater mollusks, not slugs and snails and mollusks in salt water.
 (Salt water slugs tend to be toxic.)

-Here in central Florida we’ve had a gourmet invasion of Apple snails.
-Thirty years ago they were introduce to such places as Taiwan and Japan as delicacies.
+Here in central Florida we’ve had a gourmet invasion of Apple Snails.
+Thirty years ago they were introduced to such places as Taiwan and Japan as delicacies.
 They were also favored among aquarium owners because of their looks and speed of growth.
 They never caught on big with Asian gourmets and some how got released into Florida lakes.
 One lake near here, Lake Brantley, went from no Apple Snails in 2003 to being overwhelmed in 2004.
 The battle has been on going since and the fear is from that lake the snails will invade the Weikva River, just a few wet miles away.
 And the Weikiva leads to virtually half the state.
 Personally, I haven’t seen any non-native Apple Snail eggs in the Weikiva basin but it’s like having an open gallon of gasoline next to a roaring fireplace.
 It only takes one bird to drop one uneaten snail in the river.

 Let’s hear from an expert on the edibility of snails, Dr. Tim Pearce, Assistant Curator and Head, section of Mollusks, Carnegie Museum of Natural History, Pittsburgh, Pennsylvania: